 3. Freshness Matters More Than Brand Names

-Many shoppers focus only on brand reputation, but freshness plays a bigger role in taste.
+Many buyers focus on reputation, but freshness has a bigger impact on taste.

 Fresh pineapple tarts: